nelsonsbrian/RanvierMud-SpinOff/README.md

 What **is** included in this repository is the features that I am converting or adding to the reproduction.
 Each feature that I include, I'll have my goals, obstacles, and process mapped out.
 I'll also include some snippets.

+## Repository
+The repo is on GitLab: https://gitlab.com/nelsonsbrian Go to that link to see activity.

 ## Implemented Features
 * [Clans](Clans.md)
   * [ClanRanks](ClanRank.md)